-My name is Cody Oliver and I’m a gameplay and UI systems programmer focused on building responsive, scalable player-facing systems.
-Over the past four years, I’ve worked as a generalist engineer on cross-disciplinary teams, delivering features across frontend UI, gameplay, and engine-level systems.
-My work spans Unreal, Unity and proprietary tech, where I’ve owned UI architecture, implemented event-driven systems, and connected gameplay, backend, and frontend layers to support live-service development.
-I enjoy translating design goals into clean, maintainable systems that can evolve alongside a game’s needs.
+My name is Cody Oliver, and I’m a gameplay and UI engineer focused on building responsive, scalable player-facing systems.
+Over the past five years, I’ve worked on cross-disciplinary teams developing frontend UI, gameplay, and engine-level features across Unreal, Unity, and proprietary technology.

 College Football 25